douglaspsteen/dsc-capstone-project-v2-online-ds-ft-100719/README.md

 # Leveraging Twitter Data in the Airline Industry: How to More Efficiently Identify Customer Sentiment Using NLP and Machine Learning
 ###### Flatiron School Capstone Project

+# Abstract

+Twitter is one of the world's most popular social media platforms, with roughly 330 million active users worldwide as of 2019 (https://www.oberlo.com/blog/twitter-statistics).
+Since Twitter allow users to quickly and concisely make statements or ask questions about a specific topic, tweets can be an invaluable information source for companies to learn from customer statements about a product or service.

+Text data is being increasingly used to learn about customers through Natural Language Processing (NLP).
+NLP allows for the numerical representation of text data, which is critical for any machine learning (ML) applications that utilize text data.
+Today, Twitter is one of the richest publicly available sources of such text data.

+This project explores the applications of NLP and ML text classification to Twitter users discussing the airline industry.
+Specifically, I aim to address the following questions: (1) Which combination of classification algorithm and vectorization method performs best for classifying an airline-related tweet as positive, negative, or neutral?
+(2) How accurately can this classification be made?
+(3) Can a large quantity of unlabeled tweets be used in an unsupervised manner to improve classification accuracy for a smaller quantity of labeled tweets?

+To answer these questions, I first obtain (1) ~14.6 k airline-related tweets labeled as positive, negative, or neutral (https://www.kaggle.com/crowdflower/twitter-airline-sentiment), and  (2) ~41.5 unlabeled airline-related tweets (https://developer.twitter.com/en).
+I then develop classification algorithms using multiple NLP vectorization methods (TF-IDF, Doc2Vec, GloVe, GloVe + Doc2Vec) and ML classification algorithms (LinearSVC, Random Forest, Multinomial Naïve Bayes, Adaboost, XGBoost, Neural Network).

+A classification accuracy of 89% is achieved using two different techniques: (1) Neural network classifier using GloVe 200d pre-trained word embeddings, and (2) LinearSVC classifier using both GloVe 200d and Doc2Vec embeddings as features.

+The addition of ~41.5 k unlabeled tweets while training the unsupervised Doc2Vec embeddings does generally improve classification accuracy when compared to training Doc2Vec on the ~14.6 k labeled tweets alone.
+However, using Doc2Vec embeddings together with GloVe mean embeddings (GloVe + Doc2Vec) as feature inputs generally does not improve classification accuracy when compared to using GloVe embeddings alone.
+This is likely due to the fact that GloVe word embeddings are pre-trained on a corpus of tweets several orders of magnitude larger than the dataset used to train Doc2Vec in this study, and therefore the information added by Doc2Vec embeddings is negligible.

 # Background

 Twitter is one of the world's most popular social media platforms, with roughly 330 million active users worldwide as of 2019 (https://www.oberlo.com/blog/twitter-statistics).
 Since Twitter allow users to quickly and concisely make statements or ask questions about a specific topic, tweets can be an invaluable information source for companies to learn about how customers feel about their product or service.